 - Yvonne Adele (aka Ms Megabyte) – Founder ‘Ideas While You Sleep’

 - …and many more.

-Interestingly, the same themes about what they learnt and what they’d do differently if they had their time over, cropped up, time and again.
-That got me to thinking that maybe there’s a few key lessons that every entrepreneur should know about.
+Interestingly, the same themes about what they learnt and what they’d do differently if they had their time over-cropped up, time and again.
+That got me thinking that maybe there are a few key lessons that every entrepreneur should know about.
 That’s what this blog is about today.

-Here’s some of the gems I learnt about setting up an online business: (these are not direct quotes but an amalgamation of what many of them said):
+Here are some of the gems I learned about setting up an online business: (these are not direct quotes but an amalgamation of what many of them said):

 1. “Test your idea, and test it and test it again before investing big bucks.
 Go to the outsourcing sites, hire a web developer etc and just start.
 The only way to know if your business will survive is to put it out to the market for everyone to see.”